-Having an online identity is one of the effective ways of future-proofing your business, and one of the surest ways of ensuring a strong web presence is by creating an effective web-ready logo.
+Having an online identity is one of the effective ways of future-proofing your business, and one of the surest ways of ensuring a strong web presence is by creating an effective web-ready logo to incorporate into your web design.
 The logo ought to represent and reflect everything that your business or brand is all about.
 While it might not have a numerical ROI, it is essential to your business.

 The downside to logo design is that it is still a highly-underrated business practice and despite the strides made in the graphics industry, most businesses still believe that logos have to be on the top left corner of their website.
 To be stand out from among the competitors, your logo ought to convey purpose, meaning, and the spirit of your business while at the same time inspiring customer loyalty, trust, admiration, and recognition.

 No matter your position in the company, these seven steps will help you create an effective web-ready logo.
 Read on to the end and find out how you can set yourself above the rest by creating an effective web-ready logo. the logo will revamp your website design and ensure your business ranks high on search engines.